 top of page

-Article: What Women Wish Church Leaders Knew About Domestic Abuse and the Victims (part 3)
+What Women Wish Church Leaders Knew About Domestic Abuse and the Victims (part 3)

 Missy slammed her fist on the counter.
 Tears slid down her cheeks.
 “What in the world are they thinking?” she yelled out loud.
 No one else was in the apartment, but Missy couldn’t help vocalize how baffled she was.
 “This makes absolutely NO sense,” she said in words now muffled by waves of sobbing.